kallyluv/kallyluv/README.md

 <h3 align="center">Database/Webserver Engineering</h3><hr>

 As I previously mentioned in [About Me](#about-me), I am highly experienced in JavaScript.
 This skill allows me to create highly efficient, lightweight databases/webservers that not only take up minimal storage space, but an incredibly low amount of processing.
 Most of these are written using an asynchronous language called [NodeJS](https://nodejs.org/en/about/).
 This allows me to have a server process data on multiple threads, creating the opportunity to achieve peak performance.
+<br><br>
+<h3 align="center">Support Me </h3><hr>

+As of late, I have been running low on time and money to dedicate to projects.
+Supporting me by [Sponsoring me on Github](https://github.com/sponsors/xJustJqy) or on [Patreon](https://patreon.com/sir_e_of_cali) would help me to allocate more funding & time to working on projects.
+Any and all support is greatly appreciated and will be used wisely!
+If you cannot donate, do not fret!
+You still have the ability to support me by showing my work to your friends, family, and others!
 <br><br><br>
 <h3 align="center">Stats</h3><hr>